rcpch/digital-growth-charts-server/docs/developer/rcpchgrowth.md

 ### Why RCPCHGrowth?

-There is a history for different packages.
+There have been several different packages that calculate centiles.
 The most influential software in growth was produced by Huiqi Pan and Tim Cole, an add-in for Microsoft Excel, called LMSGrowth.
 It is still freely [downloadable](https://www.healthforallchildren.com/shop-base/shop/software/lmsgrowth/) and contains the reference tables as .xls.
 RCPCHGrowth is intended to supercede LMSGrowth and so the name has been chosen.

-RCPCHGrowth has been primarily built to work with the UK-WHO dataset, but the LMS calculations can in principle with any LMS data table.
+RCPCHGrowth has been primarily built to work with the UK-WHO dataset, but the LMS calculations can in principle work with any LMS data table.
 In practice, each data table has its own idiosyncracies and is hard to standardise but it is hoped in time that most big references can be included.

 ### References